Navy secretary strongly considering resigning over Trump's meddling in SEAL case

 The SEAL Trident pin or Special Warfare Insignia is a symbol of membership in the SEALs.

+Navy Secretary Richard Spencer said Saturday at an international security forum that he never "threatened" to resign.

+"Contrary to popular belief, I am still here," he tweeted.
+"I did not threaten to resign."

-Navy Secretary Richard Spencer responded Thursday by telling the White House that a tweet is not an official order and if the president is ordering the Navy to end the Trident Review Board of Gallagher, he needs to do so in writing, according to five current and two former military officials.
+On Thursday, Spencer had responded to Trump, telling the White House that a tweet is not an official order and if the president is ordering the Navy to end the Trident Review Board of Gallagher, he needs to do so in writing, according to five current and two former military officials.

 The officials say he also explained to the White House that the Navy needs direction on whether the president also wants to suspend the review board for three other SEALS also scheduled to undergo the assessment.